AreParameswarudu/Cloud-hosted-CI-framework-for-java-based-application/README.md

 ` Go to browser --> gmail profile--> Manage your Google Account --> Security --> Turn ON 2-steps authentication `
 ` On serach bar --> Search for App Password --> App name --> Jenkins --> Create --> Copy code`

 Use SSL
 SMTP Port = 465
-Test configuration by sending test e-mail = reyazr3f@gmail.com = Test Configuration
+Test configuration by sending test e-mail = your_email +=> Test Configuration

 Edit the job --> Configuration --> Post-build Actions --> Recipients = your_email
 And Fail the job desperately to get email.